2020 United States presidential election in Alabama: Primary elections

 The primary elections were held on Super Tuesday, March 3, 2020.

 Republican primary

 As one of the Super Tuesday states, little campaigning has been done here, and the focus had been on the highly competitive Republican senatorial primary, which was expected to boost turnout.

 Democratic primary

+Biden won the Alabama primary with 63.28% of the vote, winning 44 delegates.
+Bernie Sanders came in second place with 16.54% of the vote, getting 8 delegates.
+No other candidates won any delegates from Alabama.